nawhji/nawhji.github.io/about.md

 I’m interested in **AI / Machine Learning**, and honestly — anything in computer science that looks fun or challenging.

 I love learning how things actually work behind the scenes, and I enjoy building small projects to test ideas in practice.
-Sometimes I write about what I learn here.

 <h2 style="color:#4b8fea;">Publications</h2>